Amanda M. Fanniff, Ph.D.

 Ashton Scherrer, MS

-Ashton is a 3rd-year doctoral student.
+Ashton (she/her/hers) is a 4th-year doctoral student.
 Ashton's primary research interests include severe mental illness, neuropsychological assessment, and neuropsychological disease.
-Ashton is currently completing a practicum at Goodwill Wellness Center of Silicon Valley, an outpatient community mental health clinic, providing therapeutic services to adults diagnosed with severe mental illnesses and interpersonal relationship issues.
-Ashton has recently completed a practicum at The Gronowski Center, a community mental health center focused on treating low-income patients with a variety of diagnoses.
-Ashton's professional goals include working in a hospital setting, performing neuropsychological assessments, and diagnosing neuropsychological disease.
+Ashton is currently working for Santa Clara County completing social security income evaluations and providing psychotherapy.
+She previously completed a practicum at Goodwill Wellness Center of Silicon Valley, an outpatient community mental health clinic, providing therapeutic services to adults diagnosed with severe mental illnesses and interpersonal relationship issues.
+Ashton has also completed a practicum at The Gronowski Center, a community mental health center focused on treating low-income patients with a variety of diagnoses.
+Ashton's professional goals include working in a hospital setting, performing neuropsychological assessments, providing psychotherapy, and diagnosing neuropsychological disease.

 Leila N Wallach, MA

-Leila N. Wallach is a 2nd year doctoral student.
+Leila N. Wallach (she/her/ella) is a 3rd year doctoral student.
 Her research and clinical interests focus on juvenile justice, alternatives to incarceration, program design and evaluation, risk assessment, and culturally and trauma-informed care, practice, and policy.
 Leila received her MA in General Psychology at New York University in 2019, and her BA in Psychology (minor Criminology) from Simon Fraser University in 2015.
-Leila is currently completing her second-year practicum at the Gronowski Center, in the Clinica Latina, a linguistically and culturally responsive specialty treatment clinic for Latinx and Spanish-speaking clients.
+Leila completed her 2nd year practicum at the Gronowski Center, in the Clinica Latina.
+She is currently at UCSF Citywide Forensics providing psychotherapy and psychological assessment for clients with substance abuse, serious mental illness, and criminal justice involvement.

 Morgan Hester Howell, BS

-Hester is a 2nd year doctoral student.
-Her primary research interests include antisocial personality behaviors as coping responses to trauma, complex trauma, protective factors for at-risk youth, parenting, and familial bond.
-Hester received her B.S. in psychology and minor in Deaf Studies from the University of North Carolina at Greensboro.
-She is currently completing a practicum at the Gronowski Center, providing services for clients with a variety of diagnoses.
-Hester’s professional goals include intervention and evidence-based psychotherapy for at-risk youth involved in the justice system.
+Hess is a third-year doctoral student.
+Her primary research interests include antisocial behaviors as coping responses to trauma, complex trauma, protective factors for at-risk youth, positive parenting, sexual offending, and the Deaf community.
+Hess received her B.S. in psychology and minor in Deaf studies from the University of North Carolina at Greensboro.
+She completed her second-year practicum at Gronowski Center, providing services for clients with a variety of diagnoses, and she is currently working at Alameda Family Services providing services for families and youth.
+Her professional goals include intervention and evidence based psychotherapy for at-risk youth involved in the legal system.

 Kyara N. Mendez Serrano, B.A